dev-ds/webScrapper/README.md

 # webScrapper
-Scrap a website and get links of all the downloadable audio link
+Crawl a website and get links of all the downloadable links.
+We can modify the code to collect which specific download link you need.

 This is a web scrapper that will read through a webpage and collect all the downloadable links and store it in a text file.